General2096/Sprinboard/Bitcoin/README.md

 Backtesting allows a trader to simulate a trading strategy using historical data to generate results and analyze risk and profitability before risking any actual capital.
 The library Backtrader was used to test our strategy.
 The entire dataset was run on backtrader and concluded with an ROI: 24655.08%%, Start cash 100000.00, End cash: 24755078.98.

 ## Model Prediction on Future Data
 Now, this is the stuff we care about.
 How will the model forecase the future to see if we can turn a profit with Bitcoin investment or stay away from it?
-The entire dataset was reused to train the model and used to predict the next 30 days.
-While the goal of this project was just to predict 7 days into the future; 30 day prediction was used to see the potential values of the model might hold.
-The values that we will look at, will only those 7 days.
+The entire dataset was reused to train the model and used to predict the next 7 days.

 Insert image of the graph predition